MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 ## Monitor the run history

-All run history, including the runs initiated by a person with whom a button flow was shared, appear only on the **Activity** tab of the button flow creator's Microsoft Flow mobile app.
+All run history, including the runs initiated by a person with whom a button flow is shared, appear only on the **Activity** tab of the button flow creator's Microsoft Flow mobile app.

 ## Use shared buttons

 You can find buttons that have been shared with you by going to the **Add buttons** list.
 You get to this list by tapping either the **New buttons are available** banner or **GET MORE**.
+Both of these options are available from the **Buttons** tab, however, the **New buttons are available** banner only displays when a new button is shared with you.

 ### From the New buttons are available banner

-1. You will receive an alert on the **Buttons** tab whenever a new button flow is shared with you.
+1. Select the **New buttons are available** banner from the **Buttons** tab.
+This banner shows on the **Buttons** tab whenever a new button flow is shared with you.
+After you select the **New buttons are available** banner, the **Add buttons** page displays, showing the list of buttons that have been shared with you.
+When you select a button from this list, it is added to your **Buttons** tab.
+You must add buttons that have been shared with you to the  **Buttons** tab before you can run them.

      ![new button shared with me](./media/share-buttons/share-button-flows-banner.png)

-1. Select the **New buttons are available** banner, and then you will see the **Add buttons** list, which shows all button flows that have been shared with you.
+1. Tap the button flow you want to use.
+The tapped button will be immediately added to the **Buttons** tab of the Microsoft Flow app.
+You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

      ![new button shared with me](./media/share-buttons/share-button-flows-buttons-shared-with-me.png)

-1. Tap any button flow and it will immediately be added to the **Buttons** tab of the Microsoft Flow app.
-You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

 ### From **GET MORE**

 1. Select **GET MORE** from the **Buttons** tab.
+You will then see the **Add buttons** list, which shows all button flows that have been shared with you.

      ![new button shared with me](./media/share-buttons/share-button-flows-buttons-tab-get-more.png)

-1. You will now see the **Add buttons** list, which shows all button flows that have been shared with you.
+1. Tap the button flow you want to use.
+The tapped button will be immediately added to the **Buttons** tab of the Microsoft Flow app.
+You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

       ![new button shared with me](./media/share-buttons/share-button-flows-buttons-shared-with-me.png)

-1. Tap any button flow and it will immediately be added to the **Buttons** tab of the Microsoft Flow app.
-You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

-## Remove a shared button
+## Stop using a shared button

 If you no longer want to use a button that was shared with you, remove it from the **Buttons** tab by taking these steps from the **Buttons** tab:

-1. Tap **...** next to the shared button flow you no longer want to use.
+1. Tap **...** next to the button flow you no longer want to use.

      ![remove button](./media/share-buttons/share-button-flows-added-shared-button.png)